wdika/atommic/projects/ATOMMIC_paper/README.md

 # **Reproducing the ATOMMIC paper**

-The ATOMMIC paper is available at https://arxiv.org/abs/.
-In this document, we provide the instructions for reproducing the results of the paper.
+The ATOMMIC paper preprint is available at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4801289 and https://arxiv.org/abs/2404.19665.
+In this README, we provide instructions for reproducing the results of the paper.

 **Note:** You would need to download and preprocess the following datasets to reproduce the results.
 Please refer to each project folder for more information:
 - [Stanford Knee MRI Multi-Task Evaluation (SKM-TEA) 2021 Dataset](../MTL/rs/SKMTEA/README.md).